realrate/Causing/education.md

 This concludes the example usage of the Causing method for with real world data.
-We analyzed how the wage earned by young american workers is determined by their educational attainment, family characteristics, and test scores.
+We analyzed how the wage earned by young American workers is determined by their educational attainment, family characteristics, and test scores.